Books, Maps, Internet sources & GPS for the Alpine GR5

 If you are walking the entire GR5 starting on the North Sea, other Topo-Guides for northeastern France are available: FFRP#514 “Les GR De Lorraine”, FFRP#502 “Crete Des Vosges”, FFRP#512 “La Grand Traversée du Jura”.
 Iam unfamiliar with the materials available for Holland, Belgium and Luxembourg.

-The main disadvantages of “The GR5 Trail”, in comparison to the Topoguides, are 1) that it contains no topographical maps, though the included maps give one an idea of the route; 2) that it contains less information of the local flora, fauna, and geology; and 3) that the hiking times are too rapid for steep assents, for less than completely fit hikers, and the stages may be too long.
+The main disadvantages of “The GR5 Trail”, in comparison to the Topoguides, are 1) the included maps give one an idea of the route but are not topographical; 2) it contains less information of the local flora, fauna, and geology; and 3) for less than completely fit hikers the hiking times are too rapid for steep assents, and the stages may well be too long.

 For example on Day 1, Mr. Dillon assumes that you will climb at an average of 400 meters per hour (1,300 feet per hour) for 1,500 meters (almost 5,000 feet), so that, including some flatter portions, your total elapsed hiking time will be 4 hours 15 minutes to the Col de Bise.
 Yes this would be doable if you are already in terrific shape, but not for an average hiker out on his first day.
-(And yes, his descent, if you are hiking south to north is the same 4 hours and 15 minutes, while young hikers with good knees will go much faster.)
+And for an out of shape hiker (I know) it could take more than 6 hours without stops.

 So if you use this book, be sure and make allowances for your first few days of hiking!